awsdocs/amazon-s3-developer-guide/doc_source/transfer-acceleration.md

 ## Getting Started with Amazon S3 Transfer Acceleration<a name="transfer-acceleration-getting-started"></a>

-To get started using Amazon S3 Transfer Acceleration perform the following steps:
+To get started using Amazon S3 Transfer Acceleration, perform the following steps:

 1. **Enable Transfer Acceleration on a bucket** – For your bucket to work with transfer acceleration, the bucket name must conform to DNS naming requirements and must not contain periods \("\."\)\.